 - Current students who are applying to college must request their transcript be sent via Parchment.
 All HCHS seniors will have the opportunity to create a Parchment account and submit transcript requests free of charge while they are current HCHS seniors.
 Students can also request transcripts be sent to NCAA via Parchment.
 NAIA does not use Parchment so students will need to request that the counseling office upload transcripts to NAIA eligibility center website.

 - Seniors using the Common Application for colleges that participate in the program will also request transcripts via Parchment by selecting Common Application as the destination.
 Then transcripts will be sent to the colleges once the Common Application is completed by the student.
 Make sure you put your counselor’s name and email address in the place provided in the Common Application.
 If you are using the Common Application and find that you have a problem requesting a recommendation, please notify the Counseling Office.

 - Create your account and fill out your profile.

 - The Common App section includes: Profile, Family, Education, Testing, Activities & Writing.

 - Go to the Education section and fill out your High School info.
 This must be done to add a college and a recommender to your account.

 - Go to “My Colleges” tab > Recommenders/FERPA > FERPA > Waive your rights.
 (Waiving your rights allow admissions officers to view your recommendations as genuine.
-Waive your rights if this is your preference and you don’t intend to read your references.)
+Completing this step allows you to add counselor information and add your recommenders.)

 ADDITIONAL HELPFUL INFO: